varnishcache/varnish-cache/doc/sphinx/phk/firstdesign.rst

 	from hitting all the backend with the full force.

-	An important aspect of cluster operations is giving a statistically meaninful judgement of the cluster size, in particular answering the question "would adding another machine help ?" precisely.
+	An important aspect of cluster operations is giving a statistically meaningful judgement of the cluster size, in particular answering the question "would adding another machine help ?" precisely.

 	We should have a facility that allows the administrator to type